CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../media/ex1_g_fbre_6.png)

-1. If you are prompted to create storage for your Cloud Shell, enter the following deatils and then click on **Create (6)**
+1. If you are prompted to create storage for your Cloud Shell, enter the following details and then click on **Create (6)**

    - Subscription: Ensure your subscription is selected **(1)**
    - Resource group: Please make sure you have selected your resource group **az-801 (2)**